sfosc/sfosc/content/sfosc-book/motivations.md

 this mindset, the value of my open source software is solely as a funnel to my proprietary software.
 Nothing more.
 It breaks my heart.

-I want to circle my own square.
+I want to square my own circle.
 I want to find a way to no longer be in tension with my community.
 I want every dollar of revenue I generate to feed and sustain it.
 I want to generate venture capital sized returns.
 I want my business to thrive not in spite of its community, but *because* of its